tylermaginnis/AutomatedInsuranceFraudDetectionSystem/README.md

 - Set up Docker environment: Containerize the services and set up Docker Compose for easy orchestration.

 ### Midday
-- Train and integrate ML model: Train a basic machine learning model on the simulated dataset and integrate it into the backend service.
+- Train and integrate ML model: Train a machine learning model on the simulated dataset and integrate it into the backend service.
 - Develop REST API: Create endpoints for submitting claims and retrieving fraud scores.

 ### Afternoon
-- Build the frontend dashboard: Develop a simple, intuitive interface for viewing flagged claims, their fraud scores, and submission of new claims.
+- Build the frontend dashboard: Develop an interface for viewing flagged claims, their fraud scores, and submission of new claims.
 - Testing and refinement: Test the system, fine-tune the rules and model, and ensure the frontend accurately reflects backend processing.

 ## Key Technologies